ONSdigital/csvcubed/csvcubed-devtools/csvcubeddevtools/README.md

 ## Installation

-This package should be installed as a [dev dependency](https://python-poetry.org/docs/cli#options-3) to ensure that end-users of *csvwlib* are not required to install development tools such as docker.
+This package should be installed as a [dev dependency](https://python-poetry.org/docs/cli#options-3) to ensure that end-users of *csvcubed* are not required to install development tools such as docker.

 ### Usage
 ```python